IsaacLatta/HTTP-Web-Server/README.md

 ```

 ## Contributing
 - Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issure or submit a pull request.
+If you have any suggestions or improvements, feel free to open an issue or submit a pull request.